qubicmio/rpc20-blog-post/README.md

 The most important searchable data is transaction and tick data.
 Events are also available but not in production yet.
 For each kind of searchable data there is one search index within elasticsearch.

 From a technical perspective a search `index` is defined by a search `template`.
 The template describes the index and if data is added it will be handled according to the template.
 To be able to later change the index we use `aliases` for every index.
-That way we can manage the data without the need to change the clients, for example, if we need to reindex the data with a new template version into another index later.
+That way we can manage the data without the need to change the clients, for example, if we need to re-index the data with a new template version into another index later.
 So every index looks like this in general:

 ```
 +-----------+     +-----------+     +--------------+